Healthdirect Free Australian health advice you can count on.

 Can listeriosis be prevented?

-• avoid food that has passed its ‘use by’ date
+• Avoid food that has passed its 'use by' date.

-• eat only freshly prepared food
+• Eat only freshly prepared food.

-• prepare food carefully — cook it thoroughly or re-heat until steaming
+• Prepare food carefully — cook it thoroughly or re-heat until steaming.

-• use good food hygiene (such as washing your hands before preparing food)
+• Wash your hands before preparing food.

-See more tips about food safety here.
+Learn more about food safety.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: July 2022
+Last reviewed: August 2024

 Back To Top